 Reply:

-MSE does stand for Mean Squared Error, and the page is updated accordingly.
+MSE does stand for Mean Squared Error, and this is updated accordingly on page … in the thesis.
 The reference for computation in the section is the “true signal”σ.

 Comment:

 Fig 5.11 shows two curves that are almost, if not exactly the same. ...
 What is the difference between them?